wilfi/drupal-aws-playbook/README.md

 This repository contains a starter Ansible playbook to host a Drupal on Amazon Linux.

-The playbook can be used to perform the task on a `cloud-init`
+The playbook can be used to perform the task on a `cloud-init` or by installing Ansible on your instance.

 Refer https://github.com/wilfi/terraform-get-started.git